masteringmodernpayments/book/pci.md

 This should print out a bunch of stuff about SSL and the headers from your application.
 If things didn't work properly it'll give you errors and hints on how to fix them.

-## Additional Security Best Practices
+## Rails Security Tools

-There are a few other things you can do to help ensure that your Rails application is secure, above and beyond requiring HTTPS.
-Adhering to Rails best practices and making sure you don't accidentally introduce known attack vectors into your code are two of the best things you can do to make sure attackers won't be successful.
+There are a few other tools you can use help ensure that your Rails application is secure, above and beyond requiring HTTPS.
+Adhering to Rails best practices and making sure you don't accidentally introduce known attack vectors into your code are two of the lowest-effort things you can do to make your app secure.

 ### Rails Best Practices